Philipp, Prince of Eulenburg: Diplomat and artist

 Eulenburg joined the Prussian civil service.
 He served first as a judge at a lower court in Lindow, Brandenburg, before being promoted to a higher court at Neuruppin.
 After only two years as a judge he transferred to the Auswärtiges Amt (Foreign Office).
 In January 1881, Eulenburg was appointed Third Secretary at the German embassy in Paris, serving under Second Secretary Bernhard von Bülow, who was to become another of Eulenburg's friends.
 Eulenburg—by all accounts an extremely sensitive man—was devastated by the death of his two-year-old daughter Astrid from diabetes on 23 March 1881, and asked to leave Paris, stating that he could not stand living in the city where his daughter had died.

+After only six months in Paris, he was transferred to the Prussian embassy to the Kingdom of Bavaria, in Munich, where he served seven years.
+Eulenburg had little interest in his job, and spent most of his time absorbed in the cultural scene in Munich.
+The then Bavarian King, Ludwig II, lived a secluded life at Linderhof Palace in the Bavarian mountains, receiving no guests and attending no events in Munich.
+Thus, even diplomats had no opportunity to be received by him or to meet him.
+Extremely curious to see the famous monarch, the great benefactor of Richard Wagner and builder of "fairytale castles", Eulenburg traveled to Linderhof with a friend, where he stood by the access road until the king passed him on his daily carriage ride.
+Eulenburg doffed his hat, which Ludwig reciprocated.
+This was his only contact with the "Fairytale King", who died a mysterious death in a lake in 1886 after being placed under a regency.